🎁 Use code WELCOME3 during checkout to get discount on your first booking with us. Enjoy! ☀️

 What hidden fees are common at Baku airport rentals?

-KAYAK reviews flag two patterns at the GYD chains: post-return mystery service charges (one Hertz client was billed 36 manat a day later with no explanation) and aggressive insurance upsells at the desk — $15–20 a day on top of the online booking.
-With TakeCars partners the online price is final and any post-rental fees are listed up front.
+KAYAK reviews flag two patterns at the GYD chain desks: post-return mystery service charges (one client billed 36 manat a day later with no explanation) and aggressive insurance upsells at the counter — $15–20 a day on top of the online booking.
+With TakeCars partners the online price is final and any post-rental fees are listed before you book.

 When is the best time to book a car in Baku?